babsonnexus/stream-link-manager-for-channels/README.md

 * ```dist``` contains the entire executable program.
 You can leave it in its current location, rename it, and/or move it somewhere else.
 * With that, you no longer need the original content that was unzipped and you can delete it if you want.

 6. OPTIONAL: You can change the port for <b>Stream Link Manager for Channels</b> by creating a permanent Environment Variable called ```SLM_PORT``` (case sensitive) and giving it a value of the port you want to use.
 If you don't, the program will run on port 5000.
+You may also need to open the port up to bypass firewalls or other such settings.

 ---
 # Upgrade